-Upselling can also involve offering the customer add-ons (think extended warranties, premium support, etc.) to bring in more revenue from each sale.
+An upselling sales technique can also involve offering the customer add-ons (think extended warranties, premium support, etc.) to bring in more profit from each sale.

-In eCommerce, upselling often goes hand-in-hand with cross-selling to boost average order value and maximize profits.
+In eCommerce, upselling often goes hand-in-hand with cross-selling to boost average order value, improve the customer experience, and maximize profit.

-Both upselling and cross-selling aim to generate more revenue from each sale, and as a result, marketers often lump them together as one strategy.
+Both upselling and cross-selling aim to generate more profit from each sale, and as a result, marketers often lump them together as one strategy.

 But there is a distinction between the two.